Revised Date: May 2, 2022

 North Carolina State University (“NC State”) is committed to personal privacy.
 This privacy statement outlines what personal information NC State may collect about you and how the University may use it.
-The following explains NC State’s information collection and disclosure practices for the website www.ncsu.edu and the network of websites making up the NC State University online network.
+The following explains NC State’s information collection and disclosure practices for the website www.ncsu.edu and the network of websites making up the NC State University online network (except for NC State websites that include their own privacy statements).

 NC State’s websites are not intended for children under the age of 13, unless they are explicitly labeled for children.
 We do not knowingly solicit data online from, or market online to, children under the age of 13.
 For more information regarding the collection of children personal information, please review the section below labeled Children Program Participation Activities.